FUSED SILICA MATERIAL DATA

 Physical & Mechanical Properties

-Quartz glass exhibits superior mechanical strength and dimensional stability.
-The low density combined with high hardness makes it ideal for precision components requiring minimal weight and maximum durability.
+Quartz glass combines low density with high hardness and dimensional stability, ideal for precision components needing minimal weight and maximum durability.

 | Mohs Hardness | 5.5 – 6.5 |